bhatRV/BookACinema/README.md

       -  get all Ticket prices

-      -  Book an estimated price for ticket booking after applying the discounts ( Family discounts, Child Discount )
+      -  Book A ticket OR get an estimated price for ticket booking after applying the discounts ( Family discounts, Child Discount )

-This also provides few basic validations around the inputs , which can be extended further based on the needs.
+Note: This  provides few basic validations around the inputs , which can be extended further based on the needs.
+Note: Basic Testing is included, more negative cases can be covered.
+Note: Design keeping in mind the ease of extendeding and adding more feeatures

 ## Pre-requsites
 The project utilises the following technologies:
 - Java 11
-- Spring Boot
+- Spring Boot 2.x
-- Gradle
+- Gradle 7.2
 - H2 in memory as the data store (with few pre-loaded entries)
 - IntelliJ if you would like to extend the features